-The downtown itself is currently composed of a variety of building types and uses that is consistent with a healthy, diversified downtown environment.
-All of the buildings are predominantly 2 to 3 stories in height.
-There are multi-story buildings, particularly located along Main Street and Center Street, which are well over 100 years old and provide a strong sense of architectural character to the downtown, however many of these buildings have facades in need of significant repair to improve the blighted appearance of the downtown.
-Many downtown buildings have taken the opportunities to tie into newer utilities such as natural gas, leading to some energy efficiencies and financial savings.
-These savings have often not been enough to overcome the challenge to support local first floor businesses because of the cost prohibitive nature of upgrading access to the second and third floors for mixed use redevelopment - typically seen as lost opportunities for new housing units.
+The downtown itself is currently comprised of a variety of building structures and uses, which is consistent with a healthy, diversified downtown environment.
+The buildings are predominantly 2 to 3 stories in height.
+There are multi-story buildings, particularly located along Main Street and Center Street, which are well over 100 years old and provide a strong sense of architectural character to the downtown, however many of these buildings have facades that are in need of significant repair to improve the blighted appearance of the downtown.
+Many downtown building owners have taken the opportunity to tie into newer utilities such as natural gas, leading to some energy efficiencies and financial savings.
+These savings have often not been enough to offset the financial challenges to maintain multi-story structures where the first floor is occupied while the upper stories remain largely vacant due to the cost prohibitive nature of upgrading access to the second and third floors for mixed use redevelopment - typically seen as lost opportunities for new housing units.
 With underutilized upper floor spaces, it has been challenging for businesses to become established and remain in operation in these older buildings, as evidenced by the number of historic buildings on Main Street with current vacancies.
 Newer buildings in the downtown have primarily been one or two story developments, with the majority of the activity seen on the ground floor, such as for restaurants and retail businesses.